How To Thread Eyebrows With Floss – Step By Step

 Wait a few hours and examine your brows.
 If there are any loose hairs, you can thread these small areas to perfect your brows.

-Brush your brows up again to check all the long hairs are trimmed, and to move the hair upwards to check that any stray hairs have been removed.
+Brush your brows up again to check that all the long hairs are trimmed, and to move the hair upwards to check that any stray hairs have been removed.

 Eyebrow Threading Tips

-Like every other beauty technique, there are some wonderful tips that help make the threading process easier, and more comfortable, when doing it at home.
+Like every other beauty technique, there are some wonderful tips that help make the threading process easier and more comfortable when doing it at home.

 Related Questions